 The passage of the Camp Lejeune Justice Act empowers those affected by the contaminated water at Camp LeJeune to seek compensation for their illnesses which includes medical care, emotional distress, as well as any additional related costs and expenses.

-How Much Is Pain And Suffering Worth In A Breast Cancer Claim?
+How Much Is Pain And Suffering Worth In A Breast Cancer Lawsuit?

-What will determine the settlement amounts for a Camp Lejeune breast cancer?
+What factors will determine the settlement amounts for a Camp Lejeune breast cancer claim?

 - The details of exposure—in utero, in infancy, as a child, while pregnant

 - How the exposure happened —drinking, eating, bathing, recreation